Hello, dears. Welcome to Written Things, a compilation of miniature essays, blurbs, and the occasional fun fact.

 I am a redhead by birth, which some seem to believe comes with a gifting of supernatural powers, and indeed, healing, longevity, and/or eternal life properties.
 It does not.
 Yes, trust me, there’s nothing supernatural going on here.
 And even if there was, would I tell you?

 I am an author and blogger.
 My work is self-published which is a long and arduous task, but well worth the effort.
 I have three novels published with a fourth in the works.
 I am always writing, always daydreaming, always developing some idea in the back of my mind.
-My job requires no small amount of people watching, so please don’t feel bashful if you catch me staring.
-Chances are, I’m probably not even looking at you, but lost in thought somewhere else.
+My job requires no small amount of people watching, so I tend to gather personalities and traits from all over for story material.

 I am also an artist.
 All of the Artwork you’ll see involving my books has been conceptualized and produced by me.
 I design all my own book covers, interior artwork, and illustrations.
 I’m not saying this to “toot my own horn”, but just to inform you how awesome I am.